 The Old Frisian law books, of which the Brookmerbrief was merely one of many, were important to settle disputes and to prevent or terminate feuds.
 Also, the quoted article can be considered rudimentary or basic immigration law.
 It is interesting because it provides a bit insight into the most important interests which had to be secured in relation to foreigners.
 Let’s explain.

-The central, legal question of the Brookmerbrief article is, who is responsible for a foreigner, and to what extend?
-The answer: the one who shelters the foreigner.
+The central, legal question of the quoted Brookmerbrief article is: Who is responsible for a foreigner, and to what extend?
+The answer: The one who shelters the foreigner.
 And he/she is responsible for all the foreigner’s actions.
-This leads to a number of observations.
+This law leads to a number of observations.